UK challenger banks: who’s who (and what’s their tech)

 Starling Payment Services provides payment solutions to other banks, fintechs and payment services providers.

 Starling received £48 million ($70 million) of investment in 2016 from Harald McPike, an American quantitative trader, and gained its banking licence in summer 2016.
-It is now looking for £40 million of investment to fund its overseas expansion.
-It announced its first international location – Ireland – in summer 2017.
+The following year, It announced its first international location, Ireland.

 It provides direct access to BACS, Faster Payments Scheme (FPS), STEP2 and Target2 payments schemes and Mastercard debit cards using GPS for card processing and Bottomline Technologies for payments operations.